MarcusWalther/EnvironmentModuleCore/README.md

 # PS_EnvironmentModules
 A powershell extension to load and remove modules that affect the environment (variables, aliases and functions) of the running session.
-These features will make the Powershell more powerful when used interactively.
+These features will make the Powershell more powerful when used interactively or in automatic processes.

 Overview
 --------